Do Us A Favor And Go Vote. Please. | Tinder Swipe Life

 Psst!
 Need even more motivation to cast your ballot?
 Follow Tinder, tweet a picture of you leaving the polls with your “I voted” sticker, hashtag it #EverySingleVote, @tinder, and tag a friend or 50.
 We’re rewarding the first 200 people to participate with a free 30-minute Boost, because doing your civic duty deserves a spot at the front of the Tinder line.

-*To receive one free Boost, tweet a photo of yourself with your “I voted” sticker, hashtag #EverySingleVote and tag @Tinder and a friend.
+*To receive one free Boost, tweet a photo of yourself with your “I voted” sticker, hashtag #EverySingleVote and tag @Tinder.
 Must be 18+ and U.S. resident.
 First come, first served limited to first 200 Tinder users.
 User must follow @Tinder and provide Tinder account details via DM for Boost to be granted.